sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 __Intended Audience__: The intended audience will be elderly/older individuals.

-__Value__: GoldenBook will be the next app designed for elderly individuals -- it will focus on building community and connection for elderly individuals while also having features to help mitigate privacy and security risks that current social media apps lack.
+__Value__: GoldenBook will be the next app designed for elderly individuals -- it will focus on building community and connection for elderly individuals who are more prone to social isolation.
+It will also have features to help mitigate privacy and security risks that current social media apps lack and that elderly citizens are more susceptible to.

 ## Scrapbook of comparables